V

 Viper Shark (Dogfish) Predators and Prey

-The viper shark looks quite intimidating already, but watching one eat their prey is an entirely different experience.
+The viper shark looks quite intimidating already, but watching one eat its prey is an entirely different experience.
 Their carnivorous diet allows them to capture food of all sizes with their ferocious jaw in their natural habitat.
 Once the prey is far enough past their teeth, this dogfish impales them to capture their meal.
 Since it has a rather large gape, it is easy for them to swallow large fish in a single gulp, which is not something that other dogfish can claim.
 While other dogfish sharks have saw-like teeth, the viper shark’s teeth are slender to pierce its prey.

 To achieve this effect, there’s no suborbital muscle.
 Instead, the jaw protrudes as a result of the hyomandibular bone.